As a research assistant or as part of a psychology research internship in Norway, you get valuable first-hand experience conducting research.

 As a general rule, we only accept research interns who are self-funded.
 Thus, you would need to obtain funding from a relevant source (e.g., Erasmus+) to finance your research internship.
 Our university is part of the Erasmus+ program.
 Thus, if you qualify for this program, we are happy to help you with your application.
 We have many years of positive experience working with Erasmus+ interns.

-Testimonials from previous interns
+Testimonials from some of our more than 40 previous interns

 “I was a research intern at CSB lab for 6 months, from October 2022 until April 2023.
-During my research internship, I had the opportunity to work on several projects and gain insights intoerasmus plus psychology research internship different aspects of academic research.
+During my research internship, I had the opportunity to work on several projects and gain insights into different aspects of academic research.
 I was involved in coding for a meta-analysis, researching and processing certain historical or statistical macro data, and recruiting study participants, among other things.
 My tasks were diverse and challenging and offered me the opportunity to acquire new qualifications and knowledge.
 The working environment is open and friendly, all lab members are very approachable and eager to provide their assistance.
 I benefited greatly from their skills and expertise.
 I really appreciate the fact that as an intern you are actively involved in the meetings related to the projects and current research.
 The constructive exchange on questions and problems was a valuable and interesting experience that will help me in my further academic pursuits.
 I felt well taken care of and comfortable at the office and I am grateful for the amazing people I had the joy of meeting!”

 Natascha Janho